haka-security/haka/modules/packet/pcap/doc/module.rst

 Description
 ^^^^^^^^^^^

-The module uses the library pcap to read packets from a file or from an real network device.
+The module uses the library pcap to read packets from a file or from a real network device.

 .. note: